Only For Mock Interview Enquires Call on +918988882020, +918988884949

 • This is an important practice for students preparing for UPSC after 12th.

-• Have a SWOT analysis of your test paper and try to find out where you are lagging and how you can improve for next time
+• Have a Strengths, Weaknesses, Opportunities and Threats (SWOT) analysis of your test paper and try to find out where you are lagging and how you can improve for next time.

 • Identify your weak subjects where you are lagging behind and work on them.

-• When you get used to of answer writing start writing essays.
+• When you get used to answering, start essay writing.

 • Essay can help you in improving your final score in the selection list.
 Good essay marks are important for improvement in your rank in UPSC CSE examination.